UPPMAX/linux-command-line-201/docs/sessions/scripting/README.md

 !!! info "Learning outcomes"

-    - Learners can write bash scripts
+    - Learners can write Bash scripts
-    - Learners have practiced using a book on bash scripting
+    - Learners have practiced using a book on Bash scripting
-    - Learners can write bash scripts that require user input
+    - Learners can write Bash scripts that require user input
-    - Learners can use variables in bash scripts
+    - Learners can use variables in Bash scripts
-    - Learners can use `if` statements in bash scripts
+    - Learners can use `if` statements in Bash scripts
-    - Learners can use `for` statements  in bash scripts
+    - Learners can use `for` statements  in Bash scripts

 ???- note "For teachers"